openworm/owmeta/docs/contexts.rst

 the name of the class available at the top-level of the module ``APackage.and.module.name``.
-These statements will be created in memory by owmeta when a module defining a :py:class:`~owmeta.dataObject.DataObject`-derived class is first processed by a :py:class:`~owmeta.mapper.Mapper` which will happen after the module is imported.
+These statements will be created in memory by owmeta when a module defining a :py:class:`~owmeta.dataobject.DataObject`-derived class is first processed by a :py:class:`~owmeta.mapper.Mapper` which will happen after the module is imported.